 - Story mapping - Organize user stories by arranging cards with workflow written on them according to their importance.
 Learn which features are the most significant and work on their release first.
 Cards (or sticky notes) are usually placed on the wall or floor.
 The team agrees upon the primary steps of the user journey and then creates hypothetical individual user stories beneath these steps.
 In this way, you will see how users will interact with your product.

-- Opportunity scoring - Measure and rank opportunities according to their importance and customer satisfaction.
+Story mapping example - Opportunity scoring - Measure and rank opportunities according to their importance and customer satisfaction.
 You need to list your product features, and ask customers’ opinions on them.
 There are two questions: ‘How important are the features, and how well are they realized.’
 Users answer using a 5-point scoring system.

 Important features that are not satisfactorily realized yet are development opportunities.
 Features with low importance and satisfaction can be ignored.
 Usually, importance and satisfaction are equally significant, but importance may have much higher significance.
 You also must pay attention to user motivation.
 This outcome-driven-innovation (ODI) strategy was created by Tony Ulwick and works especially well for innovative features.